nnsantosh/scala_tutorial/Functions.md

 If a function has single line in the body then even the curly braces can be eliminated as below: <br/>
 def myMax(x:Int,y:Int):Int= if(x > y) x else y <br/>

+Scala compiler can interpret return type of a function so removing that the function would look like this: <br />
+def myMax(x:Int,y:Int) = if(x > y) x

+1. Semicolon after every line is optional since we use enter key to start new line.
+2. Return keyword is optional.
+Since a scala function always returns a value, we can understand that a functional always returns value of the last executed expression.
+3. If a function has single line in the body then even the curly braces can be eliminated.
+4. Scala compiler can interpret return type of a function automatically.
+So specifying return type is also optional.

+If a function does not have any parameters then it can be called without paranthesis: <br/>
+Ex: def helloWorld() = println("Hello World!") <br/>
+val h = helloWorld() <br/>
+val h1 = helloWorld <br/>

+If the function is defined without parantheis then it cannot be called with parantheis: <br/>
+Ex: def helloWorld = println("Hello World!") <br/>
+Then it can be called as: <br/>
+ val h = helloWorld <br/>

+ When the function has a side effect use paranthesis in the function definition.
+ When the function does not have side effect then remove the parantheis.

+ ## Function Literals